matiasnovillo/EmptyProject-NET8-Blazor/README.md

 - An endpoint to fill in the essential tables

 Now, if you want to go a little further, I invite you to use FiyiStack, the low-code generator, which uses this template as a base to reduce development and delivery times.

+Visit my web page where I talk about FiyiStack, the low-code generator: www.fiyistack.com